huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 ## Deploy TEI

 Once we are all set up, we can proceed to the Kubernetes deployment of the Hugging Face LLM DLC for TEI, serving the [`Snowflake/snowflake-arctic-embed-m`](https://huggingface.co/Snowflake/snowflake-arctic-embed-m) model from the Hugging Face Hub.

+Recently, the Hugging Face Hub team has included the `text-embeddings-inference` tag in the Hub, so feel free to explore all the embedding models in the Hub that can be served via TEI at https://huggingface.co/models?other=text-embeddings-inference.

 If not ran already within the previous step i.e. [Optional: Set Secrets in GKE](#optional-set-secrets-in-gke), we need to get the credentials of the GKE Cluster so that we can access it via `kubectl`: